bgpedersen/web-dev-guides/angular.md

 });
 ```

-### Testing: Mock service injection with stubs
+### Testing: Mock service injection in a service

-Don't import the real service to mock, instead create a basic class, and inject is as if
+Don't import the real service to mock, instead create a basic class, and inject in providers.
+Use jasmine spies to generate functions and reponses needed for the test blocks.

 ```typescript
 import { TestBed } from '@angular/core/testing';